Moment sequences of Beta distribution: Introduction

 \section{Introduction}

-The intention of this paper is to show that many well known discrete sequences of numbers that are important in many, distant from the theory of probability, branches of mathematics are , in fact, closely connected with moment sequences of the beta distribution.
-By close connection we mean some simple operation like for example, multiplication by a sequence of powers of some number or making binomial transform.
+This paper intends to show that many well-known discrete sequences of numbers that are important in many, distant from the theory of probability, branches of mathematics are, in fact, closely connected with moment sequences of the beta distribution.
+By close connection we mean some simple operation like, for example, multiplication by a sequence of powers of some number or binomial transformation.

 The idea of representing known integer sequences as moment sequence is becoming more and more popular in recent years.
 Nice arguments to follow this idea were recently presented in the paper of Sokal \cite{Sokal20}.
 There is also a nice review of basic facts concerning moment sequence as well as some criteria both sufficient and necessary and only sufficient for a number sequence to be a moment sequence.